kabbi/rufus/README.md

 I already got a question, why i need to fork it.
 I did such changes:

 - Log record object has static fields with known type, that is why it is not required to use e.g. `%(message)s` - message it is string and will be a string.
-So format become strong i think (idea inspired from logback jvm logger).
+Imho format become stronger (idea inspired from logback logger).
-- I complitly rewrite formatting.
-This make this logger stable perfomance.
+- Formatting was rewritten fully (not only how it look, but how it work).
+With this change rufus got stable perfomance.
 What does it mean?
-If you did a quick benchmark then you see that intel fastest from text based loggers, but if you change log format to be similar i use by default in rufus you will see that intel perfomance rather slow.
+If you did a quick benchmark then you see that intel is the fastest from text based loggers, but if you change log format to be similar i use by default in rufus you will see that intel perfomance rather low.

-To do not be just words, see benchmark dir that is results:
+See benchmark dir for benchmark code, that is results:
 ```
  ➜ node benchmark/logging.js
 console.info x 1,307,523 ops/sec ±0.63% (98 runs sampled)